HeyChriss/About-me-/README.md

 ## About Me
 - **Education**: Currently pursuing a degree at BYUI
-- **Seeking**: Internships and first-time job positions in the field of web development and software engineering
+- **Seeking**: Internships and first-time job positions in the field of software engineering or AI Machine learning.

 ## Portfolio